Robotics-lessons/Home-Service-project/README.md

 6. Modeling virtual objects

-7. Integrating all 6 steps code into home service package

    The final result shows a robot navigating in Rviz  and Gazebo windows with a map.

     <img src="images/Rviz-Gazebo-nav 2018-05-24 13-14-46.png" width="80%" height="70%" title="Rviz and Gazebo windows">